KazutoshiShinoda/ShortcutLearnability/README.md

 # ShortcutLearnability
 This is the anonymous repository that can reproduce the results of our paper "Which Shortcut Solution Do Question Answering Models Prefer to Learn?".

-The random seeds were 42, 43, 44, 45, and 46.
+The used random seeds were 42, 43, 44, 45, and 46.

 We basically used the same hyperparameters as the existing papers.

-We also attach some example commands in each experiment.
+We also gave some example commands in each experiment.

 ## 0. Environments
 - torch==1.10